 MailChimp Alternatives (+ Pros & Cons)

-If you’re running a successful blog with regular updates, you may want to consider some MailChimp alternatives.
+If you’re running a successful blog with regular updates, you may want to consider a MailChimp alternative.
 “What’s MailChimp?”
 I hear you ask, well, I’ll tell you.

 MailChimp is a piece of software that manages mailing lists.
 You can create and manage lists, newsletters, marketing campaigns, etc. It’s an all-in-one solution for marketing; reaching out to customers as well as analysing data and performance.